turizsolt/maximalist-number-game/README.md

 # maximalist-number-game
-Maximalist is a simle game.
+Maximalist is a simple game.
 You see a five times five table with integer numbers.
-Your aim is to choose a column or a row with has the largest sum on the table.
+Your aim is to choose a column or a row which has the largest sum on the table.

 # MaximalistNumberGame